Citrus Herb Turkey Breast is a flavorful, easy dish for a smaller Thanksgiving dinner, Christmas celebration, or every day dinner party.

 Allow about 30 minutes per pound for cold water thawing, changing the water every 30 minutes until the turkey is thawed.
 A turkey thawed in cold water should be cooked immediately.

 I always take the netting off before cooking a boneless turkey breast.
-You can see the indentations the netting left in the raw turkey breast in the photo below.
+You can see the indentations the netting left in the raw turkey breast in the photo above.

 However, I do know some people who prefer to leave the netting on.
 Some say that it helps keep the turkey retain its shape.
 Which is different from keeping the turkey in shape – which is good, because who wants a fit, skinny turkey? ;)